Jonathan India Player Props: Reds vs. Padres

-Jonathan India -- with a slugging percentage of .333 in his past 10 games, including no homers) -- will be in action for the Cincinnati Reds versus the San Diego Padres, with Blake Snell on the mound, on May 1 at 9:40 PM ET.
+Jonathan India -- with an on-base percentage of .295 in his past 10 games, 86 points lower than his season-long percentage -- will be in action for the Cincinnati Reds against the San Diego Padres, with Michael Wacha on the hill, on May 2 at 9:40 PM ET.

 Jonathan India Game Info & Props vs. the Padres